 Epworth/Deakin Centre for Clinical Nursing Research

-The Epworth/Deakin Centre for Clinical Nursing Research is a joint initiative between Deakin University's School of Nursing and Midwifery and Epworth Health.
+The Epworth/Deakin Centre for Clinical Nursing Research is a joint initiative between Deakin University's School of Nursing and Midwifery and Epworth HealthCare.
 The Centre was established in 2004 to conduct collaborative clinical research and provide staff and students the opportunity

 to engage in clinically focussed, multidisciplinary research and training across acute, rehabilitation and community healthcare settings.